|Faculty:||Jim Bain (ECE)

 Jimmy Zhu (ECE)

-There are a number of faculty members at CMU who explore the physics of nanostructured electronic and magnetic materials.
-The goal of the research is both to fabricate structures on the nanometer length scale for application in electronic and/or magnetic devices, and to understand the properties of such structures.
+A number of CMU faculty members explore the physics of nanostructured electronic and magnetic materials, both for application in electronic and/or magnetic devices, and to understand the properties of such structures, experimentally and theoretically.
 Fabrication methods include self-assembly, as occurs for quantum dots or epitaxial thin films, as well as photolithography and electron-beam lithography.
 The nanostructures are studied on the nm-scale using transmission electron microscopy, low-energy electron microscopy, atomic force microscopy and scanning tunneling microscopy.
-Additionally, measurements of electrical, magnetic, and optical properties serve to elucidate the electronic states in the nanostructures and provide a basis for understanding their potential application in devices.
+Additionally, measurements of electrical, magnetic, and optical properties elucidate the electronic states in the nanostructures and provide a basis for understanding their potential application in devices.
+Theoretical approaches include electronic band structure and total energy calculation as well as geometrical and topological analysis.

-Several aspects of the physics of nanostructures cause them to differ from larger, bulk materials.
-Their electronic states are of course determined by quantum mechanics, and confinement in the nanostructures produces an increased energy separation between states.
-Transport through states will in general occur either in a diffusive or ballistic regime (with much or very little scattering, respectively), and the small length scale in nanostructures tends to produce more ballistic transport.
-In nanostructures, their surfaces and interfaces provide a greater contribution to properties than for bulk materials, and hence detailed knowledge of the surface and interface effects is required.
-Combined theory and experiment is generally utilized in order to achieve the level of understanding needed to provide predictive capability for new materials or nanostructures.
+Several aspects of the physics of nanostructures differ from larger, bulk materials.
+Their electronic states are determined by quantum mechanics, and confinement in the nanostructures produces an increased energy separation between states.
+Transport through states will in general occur either in a diffusive or ballistic regime, and the small length scale in nanostructures tends to produce more ballistic transport.
+Surfaces and interfaces contribute strongly to nanostructure properties, leading to novel states such as “topological insulators”.
 In magnetic materials, large magnetocrystalline anisotropy is needed in order to reduce the domain size below that available in bulk materials.
 Thin magnetic multilayers are often used for this purpose, although again the role of interfaces (and surfaces) is not well understood.
 Another crucial issue is the means by which spins are flipped in these magnetic nanostructures using spin-polarized electrical currents and the spin torque effect.
 One of the co-discoverers of this effect, Luc Berger, is an emeritus professor here.

 Faculty Member Research Thrusts